liferay/liferay-docs/develop/tutorials/articles/270-forms/01-form-field-types/02-rendering-form-fields.markdown

 Invoke the original render method---it prints markup required by the Alloy time picker.
 Then instantiate the time picker, passing the field type input as a `trigger`.
 In addition, add a callback method (`afterSelectionChange`) to be executed `after` the time is chosen in the time picker.
-This method is responsible for updating the field's value.
-See the [Alloy documentation for more information](http://alloyui.com/tutorials/timepicker/).
+This method updates the field's value.
+See the
+[Alloy documentation for more information](http://alloyui.com/tutorials/timepicker/).

 Now when the field is rendered, there's a real time picker.